How Zinc Can Help Relieve and Prevent Dysmenorrhea & Painful Menstrual Cramps

 4. If you’re trying to manage period pain

-While the Recommended Daily Allowance (RDA) of zinc is sufficient to maintain general health, research suggests this is not enough zinc to treat dysmenorrhea.17
+While the Recommended Daily Allowance (RDA) of zinc is sufficient to maintain general health, research suggests this is not enough zinc to significantly relieve dysmenorrhea.17

-Research suggests it takes at least 30mg of zinc a day—over three times the RDA—to treat PMS and dysmenorrhea.17 One would have to eat about 3/4 of a pound of crab, a pound of beef, 2 pounds of chicken or pork, or 18 cups of yogurt to achieve this amount.33 That's a lot of food, especially considering crab, beef, chicken, pork, and yogurt are among the best food sources of zinc.
+Studies show it takes at least 30mg of zinc a day—over three times the RDA—to relieve PMS and dysmenorrhea.17 One would have to eat about 3/4 of a pound of crab, a pound of beef, 2 pounds of chicken or pork, or 18 cups of yogurt to achieve this amount.33 That's a lot of food, especially considering crab, beef, chicken, pork, and yogurt are among the best food sources of zinc.
 Supplements offer a convenient, sustainable, and cruelty-free way to achieve a therapeutic dose of zinc.

 Why De Lune?

-Although a growing body of evidence points to zinc as an effective treatment for dysmenorrhea, conditions like dysmenorrhea are often best treated through multiple modes of action.
-Even when taken in therapeutic doses, relying on just one method of treatment, like zinc, may not be enough to eliminate period pain in some women.
+Although a growing body of evidence points to zinc as a safe and effective option for dysmenorrhea relief, conditions like dysmenorrhea are often best treated through multiple modes of action.
+Even when taken in therapeutic doses, relying on just one method of treatment, like zinc, may not be enough to eliminate period pain or PMS in some people.

 1. Proctor, M., & Farquhar, C. (2006).
 Diagnosis and management of dysmenorrhoea.
 BMJ: British Medical Journal, 332(7550), 1134.